-A donor makes three separate donations of \$5,000 to a political party or political campaigner on different days.
-The total amount of the donations made to that political party or political campaigner is \$15,000.
-Even though the individual donations made are below the disclosure threshold, the donor is required to disclose details for each individual donation made to the party or campaigner.
+A donor makes three separate donations of \$5,000 to a political party on different days.
+The total amount of the donations made to that political party is \$15,000.
+Even though the individual donations made are below the disclosure threshold, the donor is required to disclose details for each individual donation made to the political party.

-For each gift the following details must be disclosed
+For each gift the following details must be disclosed:

-- name and address details of the political party or political campaigner to which the gift was made
+- name and address details of the political party to which the gift was made

 - the date each gift was made

 - the value of each gift made.